 All your employees who are working with you on the final day of the tax year, on 5 April, need to receive a P60 from you by 31 May.
 This important document summarises their pay and deductions for the year.

-Make sure you have enough P60s for all your employees.
+Make sure you have enough P60s for all your employees (you can use online P60s too, which will help your business be more efficient and save money too).
 Once you’ve checked, if you don’t have enough, put some time aside to purchase more P60s forms.

 2. Check when your payroll ends

-Does your payroll end on week 52 or do you have a week 53 to take into consideration?
+Does your payroll end on week 52 or do you have a week 53 (if the pay date falls on 4 or 5 April due to the leap year for 2020) to take into consideration?
 Not sure?

 If your employees are paid monthly, you won’t have a week 53, so you can process your payroll as normal.

 If some (or all) of your employees are paid on a weekly, fortnightly or four weekly basis, if your normal pay date doesn’t fall on 5 April, you don’t have a week 53.

 However, if those weekly, fortnightly or four weekly payments mean your normal pay date does fall on 4 or 5 April, then you do have a week 53.